New Zealand Centennial Exhibition: Photography

 In February 1938 tenders were invited by the New Zealand Centennial Exhibition Company Ltd for official photographer for the Exhibition.
 The submission of Eileen Olive Deste (1908–1986) included a testimonial from John A. Lee, under-secretary for housing in the Labour government, for a housing-exhibition project in the Kirkcaldie and Stains gallery in 1937.
 Deste won the exclusive right to photograph exhibits or any other object in the exhibition buildings or grounds, with a percentage of the gross takings from the sale of the photographs going to the Exhibition Company.
 The photography rights covered all aspects of the exhibition, from construction to closing.
 Deste flew above the site in a small plane to take aerial shots, a terrifying but exciting experience, as she later remembered.
 Deste also entered into an agreement with Coulls Somerville Wilkie Limited to supply photographs for publications and general souvenir material, and her photographs illustrate their Pictorial souvenir of the New Zealand Centennial Exhibition, 1939–1940.
 Deste's stall in the General Exhibits Building sold photographs and postcards in black and white and colour.
 Much of the photography at the exhibition came from the camera of an employee, Neville d’Eresby (Des) Aickin, while Deste did the processing and printing at her studio.

 New Zealand Potters

 In 1939-1940 potters Olive Jones and Elizabeth Matheson demonstrated and sold work at the New Zealand Centennial Exhibition for six months.

+Bands

+The following bands played during the period of the Exhibition.
+No dates are mentioned as in most instances several engagements were fulfilled.